 As time went by, through dealing with both roles, I had some positive and some less positive experiences.
 Here are the pros and cons, from my point of view:

 There were some downsides for me, during the process of juggling both roles at the same time.
-I would mention just one, because I think it's the only one that applies to everyone; others vary from person to person.
+I would mention just one because I think it's the only one that applies to everyone; others vary from person to person.

 I think a smaller, already organized team, of 2-3 members, can have better results with merging the roles of developer and scrum master.
-It is easier for that person to contribute as a developer, as well as scrum master.
+It is easier for that person to contribute as a developer, as well as a scrum master.
 This way, the pros outweigh the cons.